Ah… January. The time for starting over. Fresh starts, planning and goal setting.

 After starting The World of Suzy Homemaker, I’ve already completed loads of projects around OneandSeventy.
 I’ve also had the unexpected pleasure of working with some fabulous companies and I’m looking forward to doing more of the same in this and coming years.

 As a multi-passionate business owner, I do a lot of juggling.
-So, while I may not have any stone-clad goals for 2015, I do have a LOT of things that need doing.
+So, while I may not have any stone-clad goals for this year, I do have a LOT of things that need doing.

-I’m a prolific list writer and over the years, I’ve tried all manner of methods for keeping my lists under control – from Wunderlist to Evernote, to Apple Notes and Calendar entries (both of which I use ALL the time).
+I’m a prolific list writer and over the years, I’ve tried all manner of methods for keeping my lists under control – from formal apps (passed and present), as well as Apple Notes and Calendar entries (both of which I use ALL the time).
 Call me old-fashioned, but no matter how many ways I try to modernise my processes, I always come back to a good old-fashioned To Do list.

 Apps and other techy methods are brilliant for recording long-term goals but for me, a To Do list is king when it comes to daily tasks.